luiscarlosgph/docker-templates/README.md

 Prerequisites
 -------------

-* Follow [this](https://github.com/luiscarlosgph/how-to/tree/main/docker) guide to install Docker.
+* Docker: follow [this](https://github.com/luiscarlosgph/how-to/tree/main/docker) guide to install it.

 <!--
 As usual when working with Docker, your user needs to be member of the `docker` group.